 Daria hadn’t found Jane.
 But she had found Trent.

-Jane kept her head bowed as Serjo Felvane Olerlo examined the rough draft.
+Jane kept her head bowed as Serjo Felvane Olerlo examined the rough draft of her half-length portrait.
 That’s how Serjo Olerlo liked her employees—humble so that she never forgot how great she was compared to them.

 “I want it to look a little more… Cyrodiilic,” she said.
 “You’re from Cyrodiil, aren’t you Jane?”